blockspacer/flextool/README.md

 cmake_installer/3.15.5@conan/stable
 ```

-Before creation of conan profile file see https://docs.conan.io/en/latest/using_packages/using_profiles.html
+Before creation of conan profile file, see: https://docs.conan.io/en/latest/using_packages/using_profiles.html.

 We use `buildConanThirdparty.cmake` script to download and install conan packages.